jsdir/stretch/docs/containers.md

 The `files` directory should contain all static files that will be added to the container.

 #### templates/
 The `templates` directory should contain all template files that will be deployed to the container.
 All template files should be jinja templates.
-These templates will be compiled with the [Environment Context](template_contexts.md).
+These templates will be compiled with the [Application Context](template_contexts.md).
 No extra file extension should be used because the files will be compiled in place.
+The template compilation process is perfomed by the [Stretch Agent](agent.yml).

 #### app/
 The `app` directory should contain the core application for the container.
 Since the `app` directory is added into the docker container, every time the conatiner is restarted, the `app` directory is reset.
 Because of this, nothing in this directory should be expected to persist.
 This is not a place for databases or any other form of changing data.